Aex12/node-unshort-tracer/README.md

 var options = {
     method: "HEAD", // Specify the HTTP method that will be used to make the HTTP request.
 Default: GET
     max_depth: 20, // Specify how many redirections are we going to follow.
-Default: 10
+Default: disabled, follow all redirections
     headers: {'User-Agent': 'Mozilla/5.0'} // Specify the headers that we will be sending in our request, for example an User-Agent.
 }